-FEDERAL TAX MATTERS: In the opinion of bond counsel, assuming continuous compliance with certain covenants described below, interest on the bonds is excluded from gross income under federal income tax laws pursuant to Section 103 of the Internal Revenue Code of 1986, as amended to the date of delivery of the bonds (the "Tax Code"), and interest on the bonds is excluded from alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code under federal income tax laws.
-See "TAX EXEMPTION" in the Official Statement.
+FEDERAL TAX EXEMPTION: In the opinion of Bond Counsel, assuming continuous compliance with certain covenants described below, interest on the Bonds is excluded from gross income under federal income tax laws pursuant to Section 103 of the Internal Revenue Code of 1986, as amended to the date of delivery of the Bonds (the "Tax Code"), and interest on the Bonds is excluded from alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code, except that such interest is required to be included in calculating the "adjusted current earnings" adjustment applicable to corporations for purposes of computing the alternative minimum taxable income of corporations as described in the Official Statement (as defined below) under "TAX EXEMPTION".

-STATE TAX EXEMPTION: In the opinion of bond counsel under present laws of the State, the bonds, their transfer, and the income therefrom, are free and exempt from taxation by the State or by any subdivision thereof, except for the tax on estates imposed pursuant to NRS chapter 375A, and the tax on generation-skipping transfers imposed pursuant to NRS chapter 375B.
-See "TAX EXEMPTION" in the Official Statement.
+STATE TAX EXEMPTION: In the opinion of Bond Counsel, under present laws of the State, the Bonds, their transfer, and the income therefrom are free and exempt from taxation by the State or any subdivision thereof except for the tax on estates imposed pursuant to chapter 375A of NRS and the tax on generation-skipping transfers imposed pursuant to chapter 375B of NRS.